 This is a portfolio gallery of design work for the historical drama The Baroness and the Pig.
-For this film Todd was an assistant to the production designer Ben van Os, as well as a specialty prop maker and set designer.
+For this film Todd was a special assistant to the production designer Ben van Os, as well as a specialty prop maker and set designer.

 The Baroness and the Pig is a Canadian/Hungarian co-production filmed in Hungary.
 A forward-looking woman attempts to teach a primitive child the ways of humanity as her neighbors prefer to remain in the past in this drama from Michael Mackenzie, which he adapted from his own play.
 In 1888, a wealthy heiress from Philadelphia (Patricia Clarkson) marries a British Baron (Colm Feore) and with him moves to Paris.
 Since the Baron travels often as he plies his trade as an art dealer, the Baroness finds herself alone at home, without friends or acquaintances.